List of New York Institute of Technology alumni: Business

-Alumnus John J. Flemm was an American industrialist, politician, and Navy veteran who founded the Flemm Lead Company, one of the largest lead companies in the United States.
+Alumnus John J. Flemm was an industrialist, politician, and Navy veteran who founded the Flemm Lead Company, one of the largest lead companies in the United States.

 Alumnus Itzhak Fisher founded and served as CEO of RSL Communications, an over $1.5-billion telecommunications company with over 2,500 employees in 22 countries.

-Alumna Iman Mutlaq is the founder and President of multinational financial companies; Sigma Investments Group and INGOT Group.
+Alumna Iman Mutlaq is the founder and president of multinational financial companies; Sigma Investments Group and INGOT Group.

-Alumnus Thani bin Ahmed Al Zeyoudi is the present Minister of State for Foreign Trade of the United Arab Emirates.
+Alumnus Thani bin Ahmed Al Zeyoudi is the Minister of State for Foreign Trade of the United Arab Emirates.